Your info is secure and never shared with 3rd parties.

 Dry time: April – September

+The climate on the north coast is subject to slight temperature fluctuations.
+During the rainy season it is warm up to 32°C, while in the dry season it is only a few degrees cooler.
 The climate on the southern coast is more moderate and is subject to greater fluctuations, both in temperature and in precipitation.
 During the rainy season, it is very humid and hot, around 24°C a day and about 15°C at night.

+It is the hottest in Mozambique during the rainy months, with temperatures around 37°C not uncommon.
 The dry season is significantly more pleasant, with temperatures up to 28°C, making it the best travel time for your Mozambique tour.

 Contact us for a complimentary and obligation-free quote.
 We are happy to advise you on the best travel plans for your Mozambique tour.